 - Students who vacate their room early will be liable for the administration costs associated with this please refer to the vacating section in the residences rules and regulations.

-4.4 In the unlikely event that Brunel Accommodation Centre are unable to secure on campus accommodation, the University will endeavor to provide alternative accommodation or contribute to accommodation costs as appropriate.
+4.4 In the unlikely event that Brunel Accommodation Centre are unable to secure on campus accommodation, the University will endeavour to provide alternative accommodation or contribute to accommodation costs as appropriate.
 This will be considered on a case by case basis.

 5. Withdrawal of a Scholarship/Bursary

 5.1 Misleading information: The University reserves the right to withdraw a scholarship from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.

 5.2 Mode of Attendance Change: If a student changes to a different mode of study, their eligibility for a scholarship will be reviewed.
 The scholarship will be withdrawn if the change is from full time to part time.

 5.3 Deferred entry: If a student defers entry the scholarship will be withdrawn.
 Applicants for deferred entry will not be considered for a scholarship and must apply in the year they start their course and not in the year of their course application.

 5.4 Changing course and starting again at Level 4 (year 1): Students who commence their studies and subsequently make an alteration that involves starting again at level 4 (year 1) will not be eligible for a new award against the new course.
 The existing scholarship will be placed on hold and reinstated once the student commences level 5 (year 2), subject to meeting the annual bursary progression criteria outlined in Section 4.
 If a student changes course but remains at the same level of study, this will not have an impact on the award.